-Amount: Up to \$3,000 per year based on GPA
+Amount: Up to \$3,000 per year based on GPA Open to: High school, adult, and transfer students Eligibility Requirements:

 - Full-time or part-time enrollment in a degree program - High school or previous college cumulative GPA of 2.5 or higher (Berkeley will accept both high school and prior college GPAs, but will apply the higher of the two GPAs for purposes of determining award amounts.
 Students who have a GED credential in lieu of a high school diploma, and no prior college enrollment, are not eligible for the Achievement Award.)